VroomDev/ti85/README.md

 My goal is to port this to a newer TI Graphics Calculator or maybe port it over to a Windows Z80 emulator that would not require TI85 ROMs.

 Note: there are some extra ASM files in this repo that I need to clean up.

+I compile this code on a Win95 box and use a floppy to get it to a computer that has internet access.
+Sneaker net indeed.